The Wildlife Aid Centre

 The Wildlife Aid Centre will be a 20-acre wildlife corridor, learning centre and world-class wildlife hospital and rehabilitation centre.

 It is biggest and boldest project the Wildlife Aid Foundation has ever embarked on and it will be our legacy.

 The story so far….

 - A fully-equipped medical facility will be purpose-built and staffed by full-time vets and vet nurses.
 Its core mission will be to treat, rehabilitate and release animals back to the wild.
-It will be a centre of excellence for wildlife veterinary practice and will provide knowledge, education and information on British wild animal care to the veterinary community.
+It will be a centre of excellence for wildlife veterinary practice.

 Sponsorship and fundraising

 The Wildlife Aid Foundation receives no statutory funding and relies on the generosity of donors.
 The capital fundraising appeal for The Wildlife Aid Centre offers a range of sponsorship and donor opportunities, including naming rights and gifts in kind.
 For more information on how to get involved email us here